elopio/docs/source/includes/_callAPI.md

 #### augur.api.DisputeCrowdsourcer.isDisavowed({ tx }[, callback])

 Returns whether the [Dispute Crowdsourcer](#dispute-crowdsourcer) is no longer valid.
 A Dispute Crowdsourcer will get disavowed when its [Market](#market) migrates to a new [Universe](#universe) after a [Fork](#fork) in another Market is resolved.
 If the Market has been migrated to a new Universe, it will get reset back to the [Designated Reporting Phase](#designated-reporting-phase) or [Open Reporting Phase](open-reporting-phase) (if it was in either of those Phases when the Fork occurred), or if it was in the middle of a [Dispute Round](#dispute-round) when the Fork occurred, it will get reset to the [Waiting for the Next Fee Window to Begin Phase](#waiting-for-the-next-fee-window-to-begin-phase) and all Stake in the Market's Dispute Crowdsourcers will be reset.

-If the Dispute Crowdsourcer has been disavowed, the function will return `1`; otherwise, it will return `0`.
+Returns: `1` if the Dispute Crowdsourcer has been disavowed, or `0` otherwise.

 #### augur.api.DisputeCrowdsourcer.isInvalid({ tx }[, callback])